tprasadtp/ubuntu-post-install/README.md

 in the format ppa:<author>/ppa for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.
 * Logs will  show entry in the format `[<date and time>] [  PPA  ] <log>`
+###### Note:
+* PPAs should be checked before they are added to the list.
+Sometimes PPAs listed in the file may not be available for all releases
+* Peek ppa is not available for trusty and is not included in tests.
+* **PPAs are not added on travis tests on Pre-Release/Beta/Daily builds of Ubuntu.**

 #### Install Apps
 * Packages can be installed by using configuration lists in the data directory.
 This works similar to ppa list However its slightly different.